AdityaCoppisetti/robotic-arm/journal.md

-this wont be the frontend however
+this wont be the frontend.
+the front end is going to be the